 The menu set-up of the old Mayflower was a 3 way affair, one for authentic Cantonese dishes, the Western Menu and the specials.
 It’s an all encompassing one for New Mayflower 2.0 which is a shame as somehow ordering off the Chinese menu evoked a sense of authenticity.
 Make of the new one what you will.

-Bottle of crisp refreshing Tsingtao is rudimental, don’t let anyone tell you different.
+Bottle of crisp refreshing Tsingtao is rudimental, but so satisfying don’t let anyone tell you any different!

 Soft shell crab with salt & pepper and golden garlic (£7.8).
 Soft shell served in martini glass is a first for me, perhaps it’s a first for you too?
 Either way this dish was let a down, the crab was lukewarm and the batter lacked the crispness.
 The crab was also missing the hallmark sweet flavours, a bit of a car crash really.